aadilraza339/kubernetescode/README.md

 ![WhatsApp Image 2023-06-16 at 8 04 59 PM](https://github.com/aadilraza339/python-flask-api/assets/47937273/192ea645-6e50-4390-9491-d6b4e15a477d)

 Boom! 🎉 Now we can access our Python application.
-Copy this URL and paste it in a browser
+Copy this URL and paste it into a browser

 10. Let's assume that one of the developers is working on the python-flask-api project.
 If they want to deploy their changes live, they simply need to follow these steps: